Rahuketu86/orgbook/book/intro.md

-Welcome to your Jupyter Book
+Welcome to Org Book
 ============================

-This is a small sample book to give you a feel for how book content is structured.

-Check out the content pages bundled with this sample book to get started.
+This is a template repository to work with org mode and jupyterbook